Numerical study of hypershadows in higher-dimensional black holes: BACKWARD RAY TRACING

 The components of the photon's physical momentum satisfy the constraint $\left[p^{(t)}\right]^2 = \mathbf{p}^2,$ where \( \mathbf{p} \) denotes the norm of the spatial momentum.
 Explicitly, this norm is given by:

-Therefore, the spatial components of the photon's momentum can be parameterized in terms of the observation angles as follows:
+Therefore, the spatial components of the photon's momentum can be parametrized in terms of the observation angles as follows:

 Here, the origin of the observation angles, \( \{\alpha, \beta, \zeta\} = \{0, 0, 0\} \), corresponds to a direction pointing radially away from the black hole.
-In the far--distance limit, the observation angles become very small, and the spatial momentum components can be approximated as:
+In the far--distance limit, the observation angles become very small, and the spatial momentum components can be approximated as

-In natural units, the local energy of the photon is measured as \( \varepsilon = \mathbf{p} \), which is also equal to the time component of the four--momentum, i.e.\ \( \varepsilon = p^{(t)} \).
-Therefore, the impact parameters can be written as:
+In natural units, the local energy of the photon is measured as \( \varepsilon = \mathbf{p} \), which is also equal to the time component of the four-momentum, i.e. ,\ \( \varepsilon = p^{(t)} \).
+Therefore, the impact parameters can be written as

-\subsection{Geodesic Equation and Initial Condition}
+\subsection{Geodesic equation and initial condition}

 The motion of null geodesics can be described by Hamilton's equations:

 where the Hamiltonian is given by